 In addition, ECHA notes in your attachment, you have summarised your testing strategy for each substance in this group.
-ECHA notes you have stated you will undertake a test in the group member using an OECD TG 201 for this endpoint.
-However, ECHA notes that the specific OECD TG quidline for this endpoint is OECD TG 203.
+In the attachment, ECHA notes you have stated you will undertake a test using an OECD TG 201 for this endpoint.
+However, ECHA notes that the specific OECD TG guidline for this endpoint is OECD TG 203.